-Pre-Inspection YES NO

-Person and title contact by OSHA:

-Did inspector show his credentials?
+Pre-Inspection YES NO Person and title contact by OSHA: Did inspector show his credentials?
 If no, why?

-Names of OSHA inspectors and their office area:

-Reason for the inspection:
+Names of OSHA inspectors and their office area: Traines of Got IA inspectors and their office area.
+Reason for the inspection: Employee complaint?

-Employee complaint?
 (If yes, attach copy.
 OSHA is required by law to provide a copy).
 Scheduled inspection?

-Other (comment)

-Opening Conference

-Names of contractors, their representatives and titles (or attach list):

-Inspection Tour YES NO

-Who from Beeler Construction accompanied the OSHA inspector?
+Other (comment) Opening Conference Names of contractors, their representatives and titles (or attach list): Inspection Tour YES NO Who from Beeler Construction accompanied the OSHA inspector?
 Who else joined the OSHA inspection group?
 Did the inspector take any photographs?
 Did Beeler Construction take any photographs?
 Were safety hazards and unsafe acts observed?
-If yes, what were they and who had
+If yes, what were they and who had responsibility?

-responsibility?

 Was immediate corrective action taken?
 If no, why?

-Special comments regarding inspection:

-Closing Conference YES NO

-Did OSHA hold closing conference with Beeler Construction?
+Special comments regarding inspection: Closing Conference YES NO Did OSHA hold closing conference with Beeler Construction?
 With other contractors?

-Names of contractors, their representatives and titles (or attach list):

-What alleged OSHA violations were discussed and with whom (or attach list):

-At the closing conference, it is very important to establish which citations rightfully belong to Beeler (versus other companies.
-When citations are incorrectly assigned, Beeler Construction is forced to s unnecessary time and money contesting them. iction

-This OSHA Inspection Report is to be started at the beginning of and completed immediately after an inspection. n OSH/ 4
+Names of contractors, their representatives and titles (or attach list): What alleged OSHA violations were discussed and with whom (or attach list): At the closing conference, it is very important to establish which citations rightfully belong to Beeler Co versus other companies.
+When citations are incorrectly assigned, Beeler Construction is forced to spe unnecessary time and money contesting them. difficessary unite and money contesting them.
+This OSHA Inspection Report is to be started at the beginning of and completed immediately after a n OSH/ 4 inspection.

-Beeler Construction Confined Space Entry Permit
+Confined Space Entry Permit

-Why can't this be considered an Alternative Entry?
+Why can't this be considered an Alternative Entry? \